nikodemgrz/Unity3DHelperTools/README.md

 ## Features

-You can find example Scenes under "Assets/NikosAssets/U3DHelperTools/Samples/Scenes"
+You can find example Scenes under "Samples~/Scenes" in the package.

 ### MonoBehaviours